The Pennsylvania No-Fault Law Explained

 Full tort coverage is more expensive but is equivalent to insurance options in at-fault states.
 Drivers can file lawsuits against at-fault drivers and pursue compensation for the full extent of their damages.
 Full tort coverage removes restrictions and allows injured drivers to pursue punitive damages for any injuries they sustain.

-If you or someone you love suffered serious injuries in a car accident, you might have a case.
+If you or someone you love suffered serious injuries in a car accident, you might have a case for your no fault car accident.
 If you’d like an experienced Pennsylvania auto injury attorney from Slusser Law Firm to evaluate your claim, give us a call at (570) 405-9953 or send us an email.